ScriptFUSION/Porter/README.md

 Since record collections are just objects, it is possible to define derived types that implement custom fields to expose additional *metadata* in addition to the iterated data.
 Collections are very good at representing a repeating series of data but some APIs send additional non-repeating data which we can expose as metadata.
 However, if the data is not repeating at all, it should be treated as a single record rather than metadata.

 The result of a successful `Porter::import` call is always an instance of `PorterRecords` or `CountablePorterRecords`, depending on whether the number of records is known.
 If we need to access methods of the original collection, returned by the provider, we can call `findFirstCollection()` on the collection.
-For an example, see [CurrencyRecords][CurrencyRecords] of the [European Central Bank Provider][ECB] and its associated [test case][ECB test].
+For an example, see [CurrencyRecords][] of the [European Central Bank Provider][ECB] and its associated [test case][ECB test].

 Asynchronous
 ------------

-The new asynchronous API, introduced in version 5, is built on top of the fully programmable asynchronous framework, [Amp].
+The asynchronous API, introduced in version 5, is built on top of the fully programmable asynchronous framework, [Amp][].
 The synchronous API is not compatible with the asynchronous API so one must decide which to use.
 In general, the asynchronous API should be preferred for new projects because async can do everything sync can do, including emulating synchronous behaviour, but sync code cannot behave asynchronously without significant refactoring.

 We must be inside the async event loop to begin programming asynchronously.
 Let's illustrate how to rewrite the [earlier example](#importing-data) asynchronously.